cpplain/launch-school-core-curriculum/rb101/lesson_2/lesson_2_notes.md

   MSG
   ```
 * The `Kernel` module is included by class `Object`, so its methods are available in every Ruby object

+## Debugging
+* Debugging is arguably the most important skill a programmer needs to learn
+* Work to develop a systematic, patient temperament

+### Online Resources
+1. Search engine
+2. Stack Overflow
+3. Documentation

+### Steps to Debugging
+1. Reproduce the error
+2. Determine the boundaries of the error
+3. Trace the code
+4. Understand the problem well
+5. Implement a fix
+    * Important: fix one problem at a time
+6. Test the fix

+### Techniques for Debugging
+1. Line by line (patient, systematic)
+2. Rubber duck
+3. Walk away
+4. Use Pry
+5. Use a debugger